LassoSoft/LassoGuide/source/language/literals.rst

    // Creates a staticarray containing 1, 2, and "hello"
    (: 1, 2, 'hello')

-See the :ref:`containers` chapter for more information on the :type:`staticarray` type.
+See the :ref:`collections` chapter for more information on the :type:`staticarray` type.